plan-systems/design-docs/proof-of-correctness.md

 #### Proof of Permissions Assurance

-- In order for an entry to go "live" in a node's repo ("**𝓡<sub>i</sub>**"), ot must must repeatedly survive [Channel Entry Validation](#Channel-Entry-Validation).
+- In order for an entry to be "live" in a node's repo ("**𝓡<sub>i</sub>**"), it must repeatedly survive [Channel Entry Validation](#Channel-Entry-Validation).
     - ⇒ each successive state of **𝓡<sub>i</sub>** is, exclusively, an authorized mutation from its previous state.
-- However, if an important entry was withheld from node **n<sub>i</sub>**, it is easy to imagine dependent entries piling up and **𝓡<sub>i</sub>** being at a standstill.
+- However, if an important entry is withheld from node **n<sub>i</sub>**, it is easy to imagine dependent entries piling up and **𝓡<sub>i</sub>** being at a standstill.
-- So, in addition to transactions arriving out of order from **𝓛<sub>C</sub>** naturally, entries could be intentionally altered, reordered, or withheld by adversaries manipulating communications signals or infrastructure.
+- In addition to transactions arriving out of order from **𝓛<sub>C</sub>** naturally, we must consider if entries are altered, reordered, or withheld by adversaries manipulating communications signals or infrastructure.
-- First, we rule out corruption or alteration of entries since each `EntryCrypt` bears a signature dependent on its contents, so altered entries would be immediately rejected.
+- We can rule out corruption or alteration of entries since each `EntryCrypt` bears a signature dependent on its contents, so altered entries would be immediately rejected.
     - The case where an adversary covertly has possession of a member's private keys is discussed in [Proof of Practical Security Provisioning](#Proof-of-Practical-Security-Provisioning).
  - So then, could the _reordering, blocking, or withholding_ ("withholding") of entries from **𝓛<sub>C</sub>** cause **𝓡<sub>i</sub>** to pass through a state such that access controls or grants established by members of **C** could be circumvented or exploited?
-We separate the possibilties into two categories:
+We separate the possibilities into two categories:
     1. **Unauthorized key, channel, or content access**
         - These scenarios are characterized by gaining unauthorized access to a privileged key that in turn allows read access to restricted content within **𝓡<sub>i</sub>**.
         - Since any withholding of entries can't result in the _additional_  generation/grant of permissions, the remaining possibility is that withholding entries somehow result in  **𝓡<sub>i</sub>** not mutating such that privileged data somehow remains accessible.
-This analysis is legitmate, however, it is precluded since [Channel Entry Validation](#Channel-Entry-Validation) requires that any mutation that is access-restrictive in nature is required to [issue a new channel security epoch](#issuing-a-new-Channel-Epoch).
-In this flow, _only_ members with access privilidges are (securely) issued the newly generated private channel key.
-Likewise, this is why a [new community epoch is issued](#Issuing-a-New-Community-Epoch) when a member is [delisted](#Delisting-A-Member) or a [member halt](#Member-halt) is issued (but not when a new member is [added](#adding-a-new-member_)).
+This is a legitimate concern, however, [Channel Entry Validation](#Channel-Entry-Validation) requires that any mutation that is access-restrictive in nature must also [issue a new channel security epoch](#issuing-a-new-Channel-Epoch).
+In this process flow, _only_ members with access privileges are (securely) issued the newly generated private channel key.
+Similarly, this is why a [new community epoch is issued](#Issuing-a-New-Community-Epoch) when a member is [dismissed](#dismissing-A-Member) or a [member halt](#Member-halt) is issued (but not when a [new member is added](#adding-a-new-member)).
-        - ⇒ In the event where an entry restricting permissions in some way was _withheld_ from **n<sub>i</sub>**, there is no possibilty that subsequent entries could reveal restricted material (after **Δ<sub>C</sub>**) since they would be encrypted with a newly issued member, channel or community key.
+        - ⇒ In the case where entries are _withheld_ from **n<sub>i</sub>**, there is no possibility that subsequent entries could reveal restricted material since new peer entries would be encrypted with a newly issued member, channel or community key (after **Δ<sub>C</sub>**) .
-    2. **Unauthorized access control modification**
+    2. **Circumventing access controls**
+        - These scenarios are characterized by manipulating the state of **𝓡<sub>i</sub>** with the intention of circumventing access controls.
+        - Given [Proof of Access Exclusivity](#Proof-of-Access-Exclusivity), we know that in order for **𝓡<sub>i</sub>** to be mutated (or maliciously manipulated), the perpetrating actor must possess _both_ an active member and community keyring.
-        - This implies, there exists a way for member **m** (or an adversary covertly in possession of **m**'s keys) to author one or more channel entries such that one or more channel permissions can be altered in an unauthorized way or otherwise circumvented.
+        - ⇒ there exists a way for member **m** (or an adversary covertly in possession of **m**'s keys) to author channel entries such that access controls are circumvented.
-        - This can be expressed as an entry being validated, and thus merged, into a channel when it should instead be rejected.
-How could an entry ever be merged in a channel whose ACC denies access?
+        - ⇒ this would start with a set of malicious passing [Channel Entry Validation](#Channel-Entry-Validation) and going live.
+How could an entry go live across **C** whose parent ACC denies access?
 [Channel Entry Validation](#Channel-Entry-Validation) ensures that entries that do not validate under their host channel's ACC will never be "live".
-        - An adversary in possession of **m**'s keys could forge an entry to a community-public channel that **m** does not have write access to, but [Channel Entry Validation](#Channel-Entry-Validation) running on others' nodes would reject this entry.
+        - **m** (or an adversary in possession of **m**'s keys) _could manually forge_ an entry that performs an operation not permitted by **m** and submit it to **𝓛<sub>C</sub>**, but [Channel Entry Validation](#Channel-Entry-Validation) running on every other community node would see that the entry's author does not have the required access privileges and would indefinitely defer the forged entry.
         - In cases where there is an "ambiguous conflict" (e.g. an admin grants Alice moderator access to channel 𝘾𝒉 at the same exact time a different admin grants Alice standard access to 𝘾𝒉) then deterministic [ambiguous conflict resolution](#ambiguous-conflict-resolution) occurs.
             - Although ambiguous conflicts are rare, we assume here that an adversary would induce ambiguous conflicts in an attempt to circumvent access controls on **C**.
             - The scope of uncertainty around an ambiguous conflict ("**ψ**") is proportional to the specific scope of the conflict (e.g. the contended status of who moderates **C**'s lost and found channel does not affect other areas of **C**).
 In other words, given ambiguous conflict **ψ**, the superposition of all possible states of **𝓡** in **C** only depends on states entangled with **ψ**.
             - Given this, and that ambiguous conflicts are [deterministically resolved](#ambiguous-conflict-resolution) in a symmetrical, access-neutral) way, adversary **O** is _at most_ limited to denial of service.
 Further, **O** could only do so in proportion to **O**'s level of access within **C**.
 For example, if **O** only has standard member permissions in **C**, then **O** couldn't even create an entry able to be in ambiguous conflict since **O**'s sphere of access control is not even large enough to contend with another member.
             - Given the low probability of repeated naturally occurring ambiguous conflicts, a protective watchdog service for **C** could raise an admin alert under certain conditions — or  auto-initiate a [member member halt](#member-halt).

+#### Proof of Integrity Assurance

+[Integrity Assurance](#Integrity-Assurance) specifies that members in positions of authority are accountable and remain bound to community expectations.
+- Every member action (mutation) on **C** is manifested as a channel entry, whether that is a routine content entry or a specially signed entry in the [Member Epoch Channel](#Member-Epoch-Channel).
+    - ⇒ every member interaction (channel entry) is replicated across **𝓛<sub>C</sub>**, an append-only storage layer, and available for review _to all other members of **C**_.
+    - ⇒ any attempt of member **m** to conceal or rescind a previous entry will not result in the original entry being altered.
+    - ⇒ all actions in community-public channels, which includes all community administrative [reserved channels](#reserved-channels), are available for member review and scrutiny.
+- In private channels, entry content is encrypted and _only_ members granted access by the channel's owner will be able to read the channel's content.
+By default, _not even community admins or authorities_ can gain access private channel content unless they have been granted access.
+    - So although the actions of members in a private channel are _not_ able to be witnessed or reviewed by others, a participant of a private channel could be be ordered by community authorities to turn over the channel's keyring (or face community [dismissal](#dismissing-a-member]) or other "real-life" repercussions).
+    - Community authorities are free to make use of private channels (just like all other community members), but any action affecting reserved or community-public channels would be publicly available information and would be part of the permanent record that is **𝓛<sub>C</sub>**.
+- Important channels, such as [reserved channels](#reserved-channels) or channels used to conduct community governance, can harness the dependable and predictable nature of "smart contracts" on **𝓛<sub>C</sub>**.
+For example:
+    - **C** has only one community admin account, but it (and its private keys) are wired into a smart contract on **𝓛<sub>C</sub>** such that ⅔ of **C**'s "council" members need to sign a proposition before the smart contract's "threshold" signature will make it possible to execute as this community-representative agent.

 #### Proof of Membership Fluidity

-- Both [adding a new member](#adding-A-New-Member) and [delisting a member](#delisting-a-member) are implemented using standard entries in **C**'s channel system and undergo [Channel Entry Validation](#Channel-Entry-Validation) like other standard entries _in addition to further checks and restrictions_.
+- Both [adding a new member](#adding-A-New-Member) and [dismissing a member](#dismissing-a-member) are implemented using standard entries in **C**'s channel system and undergo [Channel Entry Validation](#Channel-Entry-Validation) like other standard entries _in addition to further checks and restrictions_.
 - This implies that all the properties, assurances, and protection afforded by Channel Entry Validation extend to all aspects of membership fluidity.
 This is to say that membership fluidity is a specialized form of [Permissions Assurance](#Permissions-Assurance) and so is thus addressed in [Proof of Permissions Assurance](#Proof-of-Permissions-Assurance).